UPDATE: Doing Legal Research in Romania

 Therefore, unlike under the US and other common law systems,

 · Formally, the Romanian legal system does not recognize case law or judicial precedent as a source of legal rules.
-Previously decided cases therefore are not binding upon lower courts and do not create "law", but they may be invoked to support a line of reasoning already vetted by court in a similar situation;
+Previously decided cases therefore are not binding upon lower courts and do not create "law", but they may be invoked to support a line of reasoning already vetted by court in a similar situation, having an orientation purpose;

 · The doctrine provides guidance as to possible analogies where the law is silent;

 · Trials in the Romanian legal system do not have a pretrial phase during which, for instance, discovery might occur as it does in the common-law system.
 Instead, discovery or its equivalent occurs as the trial proceeds.
 In criminal cases, however, there is a pretrial prosecution phase, when relevant evidence is gathered;

 · The judge has a proactive role in searching for the judicial truth.

 Romania follows the principle of the separation and balance of powers - legislative, executive, and judicial – within the framework of constitutional democracy.